 - Land

 - Buildings

 - Plant and Equipment

 - Roads

 - Stormwater Drainage

 - Water and Wastewater

 - Parks

 - Other Infrastructure

 - Waste

 - Work in Progress

 - Intangibles

 2. Asset Recognition

 Initial recognition of an asset will occur when each of the following criteria are met:

-- It is probable that the benefits will flow to Council(i.e. Council has control over the future benefits); - · The benefits are expected to last more than one year;
+It is probable that the benefits will flow to Council(i.e. Council has control over the future benefits);